 1. If their overdue fines are at least $5.00

-2. If they have more than five (2) active claims returned
+2. If they have more than two (2) active claims returned

 3. If the Library has reason to believe that the user has changed address; when this is the case, the library user may be asked to present current address verification before being permitted to check out materials.